nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceoption/v1.0.0/search.md

 #### <a name="sorting-serviceoption-results"></a> Sorting Service Option Results

-By default, service option results are sorted by name, then provider-id.
+By default, Service Option results are sorted by name, then provider-id.

 One or more sort keys can be specified using the sort_key[] parameter.
 The order used impacts searching.
 Fields can be prepended with a - to sort in descending order.
 Ascending order is the default but + (Note: + must be URL encoded as %2B) can be used to explicitly request ascending.